paczkow/blog/src/content/essays/reuse-what-you-know-build-a-knowledge-cache-in-obsidian/index.md

 Another example is a tricky bug related to [Relay](https://relay.dev/), where the cache was misused.
 To identify the root cause, I had to dive deep for a few hours, as it initially seemed like caching was the obvious issue.
 The correct solution turned out to be refreshing multiple connections.
 After fixing the bug, I wanted to ensure I left a guide for myself and others to navigate a similar process more efficiently in the future.
 To accomplish this, I took detailed notes documenting the problem and solution, such as _"Relay allows refreshing multiple connections, use it instead of cache"_ and _"Be cautious with cache invalidation for Relay"_ I linked all of these notes to a central "Relay" reference for easy access.

-Keywords like “Relay”, “Jest-E2E” or “GK” serve as hubs, grouping all related insights, problems, and solutions.
+Keywords like "Relay," "Jest-E2E," or "GK" serve as **hubs**, grouping related insights, problems, and solutions around certain keyword/concept.
 Thanks to the backlinks feature in Obsidian, I can easily see all references to a particular keyword across my entire database.
 The benefit of this approach?

-When I next encounter a weird end-to-end test or Relay problem (or just want to explain these topics to others), I can easily access all related notes by visiting the keyword-note.
+When I next encounter a weird end-to-end test or Relay problem (or just want to explain these topics to others), I can easily access all related notes by visiting the hub-note (or keyword-note if you prefer).
 The note itself can remain empty; the backlinks are what truly matter.
 This "cache" helps me resolve similar problems more efficiently.

 Below is another example from my private vault that displays all references to the keyword "Nauka" (Learning) that I created over time.